Financial Aid At-A-Glance

 - Required Documents

 Complete a Loan Agreement (Master Promissory Note) online for each Federal Direct Loan type you accept and complete one-time required Loan Entrance Counseling session also on the Department of Education’s website at studentloans.gov.
+Please be sure to choose the Illinois Institute of Technology - Downtown Center so we receive your information in a timely manner.

 - Financial Aid Disbursement

 Financial Aid (scholarships and federal student loans) is disbursed in equal installments directly to your student account approximately 10 days before the start of each semester if all requirements are complete.
+Disbursements are different than Refunds.
+The refund process is separate and managed by the Student Accounting Office.

 If you have a credit balance after all financial aid is applied to your student account and your billable expenses (tuition and fees) are paid, the Student Accounting Office will process a refund.* Please allow at least 10 business days for a refund to be processed.
 For specific question related to your refund, to discuss charges on your student account, or for information on setting up direct deposit or payment plans, please contact the Student Accounting Office at email@example.com or at (312) 567-3794. * To obtain an estimate of what your semester refund may be, please complete an Estimated Refund Calculation Sheet for each semester.